nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 3. The section __'Issues'__ should help to collaborate on ideas, solve problems, and plan work.

-4. Under __'Wiki'__ you can create or edit a 'Page' for protocolling meetings or writing down sharable notes.
+4. Under __'Wiki'__ you can create or edit a 'Page' for meeting-protocols or writing down sharable notes.

 ***